 This page includes information about custody that is specific to this state.
 There is also a page for general information that you may find helpful.

 A judge will make a decision about custody based on what s/he thinks is in your child’s best interest.
 The judge will look at any factor that s/he thinks is important to make this decision.

-According to the IN law, when determining what is in the best interest of the child, the judge will look at:
+According to Indiana law, when determining what is in the best interest of the child, the judge will look at:

 Possibly.
 While the judge will consider any evidence of domestic or family violence by either parent, it is possible that a parent who has committed violence will get custody or visitation.*

 However, if the other parent was convicted of a crime involving domestic or family violence that was witnessed or heard by child, the judge must assume that it is in the child’s best interest to order that parent to only have supervised visitation.
 The supervised visits would last for 1 to 2 years following the crime involving domestic or family violence or until the child becomes emancipated - whichever occurs first.
 The parent, however, can try to show evidence to the judge to change the judge’s mind and ask that the visits not be supervised.
-As a condition of granting the noncustodial parent unsupervised parenting time, the judge may require the noncustodial parent to complete a batterer's intervention program certified by the Indiana Coalition Against Domestic Violence.**
+As a condition of granting the noncustodial parent unsupervised parenting time, the judge may require the noncustodial parent to complete a certified batterer's intervention program.**

 It is recommended that you seek legal advice from a lawyer to assist you in a custody case involving domestic violence issues.
 For information on how to find a lawyer see our IN Finding a Lawyer page.